vidjil/vidjil/doc/user.md

   - On the bar plots, the Y axis corresponds to the order of clones inside each bar.

+  See [axis page](axis.md) to get more informations on available axis and avalability of them inside client components.

+## Status bar

   - At the bottom of the plot view, the “status bar“ displays information on the selected clone.